livinter/MyNQL/README.md

 To calculate how good two nodes are connected, all the different ways are taken into concideration up to a radius you can specify.

 You can put into place easily any database as a backed-storage replacing utils.fakedb_serializer.
 This will keep a copy of all updates in your database.
 To load the network from the database after starting use MyNQL.load_serialized_node for each node.
+If you want to use MySQL, SQLite or Postgresql you can look at test/pee_example.py.